LFoster03/applied-ml-foster/notebooks/project03/README.md

 - Use Python’s built-in venv module: python -m venv .venv. .venv is the folder where your virtual environment will be stored.After this, your project folder will have a .venv directory.Tip: Use lowercase .venv (or venv) for convention.
 VS Code automatically recognizes .venv.

-- Activate the virtual environment: .venv\Scripts\Activate.ps1.
+- Activate the virtual environment: .venv\Scripts\Activate.
 A requirements.txt lists all the Python packages your project needs so others (or you in a new environment) can install them easily with pip install -r requirements.txt.

 ### For Project 3 – Titanic Dataset Analysis, here’s a typical requirements.txt you can use: